Northern Night Cup

 We encourage you to enter online and doing so will guarantee there will be a map for your choice of course.
-No payment will be collected by oentries, you just pay on arrival at the event.

 By having this information in advance we can more accurately judge how many maps to print and it makes producing the results easier and quicker.
 If you don't already have an oentries account it only takes minutes to set one up and will then save you time entering events in the future.